croarty/jsonsql/README.md

   - `ORDER BY` - Sort results ascending or descending
 - **Schema-less Design**: Works with any JSON structure without predefined models
 - **JSONPath Mapping**: Define shortcuts for complex JSONPath expressions
+- **Saved Queries**: Save and reuse frequently-used queries by name
 - **Flexible Output**: Write to stdout, file, or clipboard
 - **Performance Optimized**: Designed for large and complex JSON documents
 - **Table Aliases**: Use aliases for cleaner queries (e.g., `FROM orders o`)